 Although originally from west Wales, George currently resides in south-east London where he is studying a BA in Journalism at Goldsmiths University of London.
 Once completed, he intends to go on to do a master’s degree.

-George comes from a “neurodiverse” family.
-Having grown up with an older Autistic brother and a mother with Autism and ADHD, he has gained a valuable insight into the day-to-day challenges that neurodiverse people and their families face.
-George produces fabulously well re searched and empathetic content for families and professionals to benefit from.
+George comes from a “neurodivergent” family.
+Having grown up with an older Autistic brother and a mother who has Autism and ADHD, he has gained a valuable insight into the day-to-day challenges that neurodivergent people and their families face.
+George produces fabulously well researched and empathetic content for families and professionals to benefit from and he organises our events to ensure they’re informative and empowering.

 When not working or studying, George can be found attempting to master one of the many instruments he has taken up over the years or reading a good book with a glass of merlot in hand!